futurespyhi/MiloBitcoin/README.md

 # Milo_Bitcoin 🐱₿

-> A conversational Bitcoin analysis assistant powered by RAG + Fine-tuned LLM - Featuring Milo, the smartest crypto cat on the internet!
+> A professional Bitcoin quantitative analysis assistant powered by fine-tuned GPT-OSS-20B - Featuring Milo, the smartest crypto analyst cat for professional traders! 🐱📊

 **Author**: Norton Gu | University of Rochester '25 **Status**: 🔨 In Development (Milo is studying the blockchain!)